Thanksgiving Books for Kids

 Why read Thanksgiving-themed books with your child?

 It’s exciting for my daughter when her favorite seasonal books come out of storage or when we pick up a stack of seasonal books from the library.
 Seasonal books help us to celebrate the natural rhythms of the seasons in our home.
-For the month of November and the upcoming holiday of Thanksgiving, we’re focusing our reading list around themes of gratitude, community, generosity, and contentment, as well as reading a selection of books written by Indigenous authors.
+For the month of November and the upcoming holiday of Thanksgiving, we’re focusing our reading list around themes of gratitude, community, generosity, and contentment, as well as reading a selection of books written by Native American authors.

-Guidance on teaching kids about the Thanksgiving holiday
+Teaching kids about Thanksgiving

-What about storage of seasonal books?
+What about the storage of seasonal books?

 November & Thanksgiving Reading List